intershop/helm-charts/charts/pwa/README.md

 ## Multiple Ingress

 Sometimes customers only want to go live with a subset of their domains, but want to keep the rest hidden behind IP whitelisting.
-Therefore, a second instance object can be added to the ingress config to address this use case.
+Therefore, a second instance object can be added to the Ingress config to address this use case.
 To implement it in your project, follow the example below:

 ```yaml